Research and Publication Ethics

 Competing interests

-Selection and Description of Participants
+Selection and description of participants

 Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).
 Authors should define how they determined race or ethnicity and justify their relevance.

 The Fisheries and Aquatic Sciences may find any suspected cases of research and publication misconduct.
-In these cases, the ethics committee of the journal will follow the process provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts), discuss and finalize the cases for further publication.
+In these cases, the ethics committee of the journal will follow the process provided by the Committee on Publication Ethics (https://publicationethics.org/resources/flowcharts), discuss and finalize the cases for further publication.

-Editorial Responsibilities
+Editorial responsibilities